yarafe/Test/README.md

 ![FGT-Sentinel Integration-DataFlow](images/FGT-DataFlow.png)

-### Fortianalyzer Integration with Microsoft Sentienl Scenario
+### FortiAnalyzer Integration with Microsoft Sentinel Scenario

 FortiAnalyzer seamlessly integrates with Microsoft Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd output plugin.
 Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
 For additional details, please check the following [link](https://www.fluentd.org/architecture).